alexpaul/Objective-C-Primer/Challenges.md

 ***

+## Question 4
-### 4. Write a C-style function that converts a given temperature in Fahrenheit (F) to degrees Celcius (C) using the following formula:
+Write a C-style function that converts a given temperature in Fahrenheit (F) to degrees Celcius (C) using the following formula:
 ``` C = (F - 32) / 1.8 ```

 ```Sample output```